atnseattle/WindowsVisualizationTool/README.md

 * If the Visualization Tool does not start, verify that both USB cables have been plugged into the DevKit2.
 The tool will not start if either cable is unplugged.
-* The FX3 driver installation may take longer to install on some machines.
+* The UVC driver installation may take longer to install on some machines.
 Periodically check that the driver is being installed by viewing the Windows Device Manager.
-The Device Manager will refresh its tree a few times during installation of the driver.
+The Device Manager will refresh its tree a few times during installation of the UVC class driver.
-  The Visualization Tool will not function until the FX3 USB device has completed installation.
+  The Visualization Tool will not function until an FX3 device shows up in the Imaging Device tree.